Skip to main content

 BPC-157 also enhances the signaling of nitric oxide, which improves blood flow, and interacts with growth hormone receptors to accelerate the regeneration of tendon, ligament, muscle, and even intestinal tissues.
 This makes it a cornerstone of protocols aimed at injury recovery and gut health restoration.

-PT-141 (Bremelanotide) ∞ This peptide operates within the to influence sexual health.
+PT-141 (Bremelanotide) ∞ This peptide operates within the central nervous system to influence sexual health.
 PT-141 is a melanocortin receptor agonist, meaning it activates specific neural pathways in the brain associated with sexual arousal and desire.
 It acts directly on the hypothalamus to initiate these responses.
 This central mechanism makes it a valuable tool for addressing issues of low libido in both men and women that originate from neuro-hormonal imbalances.

 Academic